HyeonuPark/Snark-lang/Reference.md

   `<identifier>`

-  assign value to the variable with given identifier.
+  Assign value to the variable with given identifier.

 1. Object pattern

   `{ <identifier>, <identifier> as <assignment pattern>, ... }`

-  Destructure given
+  Destructure given value as given pattern and assign them.

+1. Array pattern

+  `[ <assignment pattern>, ... ]`

+  Extract contents from given iterable object and assign them.

 ### Variable declaration